SilverPhoenixx/goPaintReforged/README.md

 * Added biome brushes
 * Added more blocks you can use in brushes
 * Added better readability and performance
-* Currently no support for ExportedBrush
+* Added Export Brush for Biome and Color Brushes
 ---

 goPaint is a plugin that's designed to simplify painting inside of Minecraft,